awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Credentials Store Locations
 ===========================

-The |TWPALL| can use either of two credentials stores.
+The Tools for PowerShell can use either of two credentials stores.

 * The AWS SDK store, which encrypts your credentials and stores them in your home folder.
-In Windows, this store is :code:`AppData\\Local\\AWSToolkit\\RegisteredAccounts.json`.
+In Windows, this store is :file:`AppData\\Local\\AWSToolkit\\RegisteredAccounts.json`.

   The |sdk-net|_ and |TVS|_ can also use the AWS SDK store.